SAP/abap-file-formats/docs/json.md

 ## JSON Files in ABAP File Formats
-JSON data files are central, since very ABAP object specifies a JSON file.
+JSON files are central, since every ABAP object specifies at least a JSON file.
-Depending on the object, there might be additional files, but there is always a JSON file.
+Depending on the object, there might be additional files containing source code or other information, but there is always a JSON file with the pattern `<object_name>.<object_type>.json`, see [`File Names`](./specification.md#File-Names).
 For its annotation and validation the ABAP file formats provide JSON schemas.

 ## Table of Contents